-This Proxy Statement is furnished to the holders (the "Shareholders") of shares of beneficial interest without par value (the "Shares") of First Real Estate Investment Trust of New Jersey (the "Trust") in connection with the solicitation of proxies for use at the Annual Meeting of the Shareholders to be held on Thursday, April 7, 2016 and any adjournment or postponement thereof (the "Annual Meeting"), pursuant to the accompanying Notice of Annual Meeting of Holders of Shares of Beneficial Interest.
+This Proxy Statement is furnished to the holders (the "Shareholders") of shares of beneficial interest without par value (the "Shares") of First Real Estate Investment Trust of New Jersey (the "Trust") in connection with the solicitation of proxies for use at the Annual Meeting of the Shareholders to be held on Thursday, April 5, 2018 and any adjournment or postponement thereof (the "Annual Meeting"), pursuant to the accompanying Notice of Annual Meeting of Holders of Shares of Beneficial Interest.
 The Shares represent beneficial interests in the Trust, and the Shares are the only authorized, issued and outstanding class of equity of the Trust.
 A form of proxy for use at the Annual Meeting is also enclosed.
-The Trust anticipates mailing this Proxy Statement to its Shareholders beginning on or about March 1, 2016.
+The Trust anticipates mailing this Proxy Statement to its Shareholders beginning on or about March 1, 2018.
 The executive offices of the Trust are located at 505 Main Street, Hackensack, New Jersey 07602.

 Shareholders may revoke the authority granted by their execution of proxies at any time before the effective exercise of proxies by filing written notice of such revocation with the Secretary of the Annual Meeting.
 Presence at the Annual Meeting does not of itself revoke the proxy.
 All Shares represented by executed and unrevoked proxies will be voted in accordance with the instructions therein.
-Proxies submitted without indication will be voted FOR the nominees for Trustee named in this Proxy Statement under Item 1.
-The Board of Trustees of the Trust (the "Board of Trustees" or the "Board") is not aware, as of the date hereof, of any matters to be presented at the Annual Meeting other than the election of Trustees under Item 1, but if any other matter incident to the Annual Meeting is properly presented, the persons named in the proxy will vote thereon according to their best judgment.
+Proxies submitted without indication will be voted FOR the nominees for Trustee named in this Proxy Statement under Item 1, FOR the approval of the amendments to the Trust's Equity Incentive Plan under Item 2 and FOR the ratification of the appointment by the Audit Committee of EisnerAmper LLP as the Trust's independent registered public accountants for the fiscal year ending October 31, 2018 under Item 3.
+The Board of Trustees of the Trust (the "Board of Trustees" or the "Board") is not aware, as of the date hereof, of any matters to be presented at the Annual Meeting other than the matters described hereinabove, but if any other matter incident to the Annual Meeting is properly presented, the persons named in the proxy will vote thereon according to their best judgment.

 Proxies for use at the Annual Meeting are being solicited by the Board of Trustees.
 The cost of preparing, assembling and mailing the proxy materials will be borne by the Trust.
 It is not anticipated that any compensation will be paid for soliciting proxies, and the Trust does not intend to employ specially engaged personnel in the solicitation of proxies.
 It is contemplated that proxies will be solicited principally through the mail.
-Members of the Board of Trustees and executive officers of the Trust may also, without additional compensation, solicit proxies, personally or by mail, special letter, telephone, telegraph, facsimile transmission or other electronic means.
+Members of the Board of Trustees and executive officers of the Trust may also, without additional compensation, solicit proxies, personally or by mail, email, special letter, telephone, telegraph, facsimile transmission or other electronic means.